feldera/feldera/docs/docs/intro.md

    ```

    This command takes over the terminal where you run it as long as
-   the Feldera Platform demo is active.
+   the demo is active.
 It will print a lot of log messages,
    which can be useful for debugging if something goes wrong but which
    otherwise are not important.